 Secure your vessel as much as you possibly can.
 Adding more mooring lines, and take care to tie them up high, but also make certain you leave enough slack for your boat to move along with the changing tides.
 Collect extra fenders or used tires and use them to protect the edges of your boat from any and all vulnerable angles.
+Visit Plainedge Electrical Contractors to get the job done when it comes down to all electrical systems.
 Secure the hatches and seal up any openings.
 You should also inspect your ship and remove all loose items.
 Lastly, lash down any objects that are likely to move about during the storm.

 Take Care of Valuables

 If you have any valuables on your ship, you definitely want to make sure that you remove them before the storm hits.
 This includes important documents, such as insurance information.
 If your boat does any damage to piers or other vessels during the storm, you are legally responsible for the damage and will be held liable.
 With that said, you definitely want to make sure that you have your brooklyn renters insurance information on hand, just in case you need it after the storm passes.

 There are several other things that you will want to attend to before a hurricane arrives.
 These include:

 - Shutting off the fuel lines

 - Taking a complete inventory of all items left on board

 - Shut off any devices that operate on electricity

 - Change out the batteries in the bilge pump and make sure that it is in proper working order